hindu-comm/mail_stream_indology/2018/01/Caste_passing/25__Nagaraj_Paturi.md

 >>
 >> > In any case this has nothing to do with caste passing under question
 >> here.
->> ​It has.
+>> It has.
 Plenty.
 Disguises in both directions.
 >>
 >>
 >> 2018-01-21 12:47 GMT+01:00 Nagaraj Paturi <nagarajpaturi at gmail.com>: